• About

 Cut the pita bread into squares.
 Using kitchen scissors, cut the pita bread into 2" squares.

-Place the homemade pita chips on a paper towel-lined bowl or plate.
+Once the pita bread turns golden, remove it with a slotted spoon onto a paper towel-lined plate.
 Salt the chips immediately after removing them from the oil.

 fried pita chips in a paper towel lined bowl